ed22699/Obsidian/Self Study/App Icons.md

 - Consider offering an alternate app icon in app's settings
 - *Don't use replicas of Apple hardware products*
 ## iOS considerations
-- people can customise the appearence of their app icons
+- people can customise the appearance of their app icons to be light, dark or tinted.
+You can create your own variations to ensure that each one looks exactly the way you want